The-Sycorax/Denaro-Vanity-Generator/README.md

 ## Installation Guide
-*Note: This Denaro Vanity Generator has not been tested on Windows or MacOS and support is unknown at this time.
+*Note: The Denaro Vanity Generator has not been tested on Windows or MacOS and support is unknown at this time.
 It is reccomended to run it on Ubuntu/Debian Linux to avoid any compatibility or stability issues.*

 ```bash
 # Clone the repository